 I would also encourage you to take advantage of recipes with fewer ingredients.
 Less ingredients equals less to buy equals you can save more money.

 Many people dislike meal planning because after 5 meals they’ve run out of ideas.
-That’s where $5 meal plan comes to your rescue.
-For just $5 a month you get a weekly meal plan of dinners emailed to you.
+That’s where

 You get the recipes, the shopping list and the instructions.
 You also get to choose the type of meals you want to receive e.g. meat-free, gluten free.